Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

 Chaos Hammer is a good fight-opener: it's not a friendly burst, but if the Eye can use it before its buddies charge in, they'll have an easier time hitting the prone PCs.
-After that it's mostly a matter of keeping Eye of Terror on as many PCs as possible and using Swift Arm on non-minion orcs.
+After that it's mostly a matter of keeping Eye of Wrath on as many PCs as possible and using Swift Arm on non-minion orcs.
 This orc's healing abilities make it a priority target, since it can make the fight a lot harder by keeping the other orcs up for longer.